afjal4/Precipitation-in-Sierra-Nevada/README.md

   <img width="543" alt="Screenshot 2024-11-17 at 02 33 46" src="https://github.com/user-attachments/assets/ddcab02c-a6aa-461f-b37a-2f7168e99a63">
 </p>

+We also analysed the effect of varied precipitation on a more local scale to analyse the dynamics of the

 by Afjal C, Arvind C, Tom A, Sahil B, Tianzong C, Connie C [1]https://earth.jaxa.jp/en/data/index.html